East Africa Toolkit: Services & Supply

 - English

-Integrated Family Planning Outreach
+Integrated Family Planning Outreaches

-An integrated family planning outreach is a health service delivery activity done outside the facility with the aim of bringing health services closer to the community.
-The health services are provided at the community level within locally available venues, such as schools, social halls, community grounds, markets and religious facilities, etc.
+The services are provided at the community level within locally available venues, such as schools, social halls, workplaces, community grounds, markets and religious facilities, etc. targeting both men and women of reproductive age.

 This animated video describes the steps for conducting an integrated outreach.